Evan Evans (racing driver)

 Evan Walker Evans (born February 11, 1965) is an American professional off-road racer.
 He raced in the Championship Off-Road Racing (CORR) series in the 1990s when he was the Pro 2 champion in CORR despite racing using hand controls since he is a paraplegic.
 He continues to race occasional races as of the end of the 2012 season.
-Evan Evans is the son of off-road racing "The Legend" Walker Evans.
+Evans is the son of off-road racing "The Legend" Walker Evans.

 Accident

 On July 13, 1989, a motorcycle accident significantly changed Evans' life.
 He was thrown from a bike when he hit a ditch from a construction project near his home.
 He was paralyzed from the chest down.
 "When the doctors told me my spinal cord had been severed, it was my worst nightmare come true," says Evans.
 "But I decided then and there, I was not going to give up."
 He saw no reason why not being able to walk should stop him from doing what he loved.

 "It doesn't matter if you're in a wheelchair or have healthy legs," Evans added.
 "If you have the will to do something, you can get it done.
 I race the same as anyone else does; I just don't use my feet.
 And, I never give up."